wolfsonjeremy1/planview_projects/README.md

 # planview_projects
-These files include programming in PowerShell for either project purposes, or for supporting mundane tasks
+These files include programming in PowerShell for project purposes, supporting customer hosted environments

 # Phalkon Script SCRUBBED.psm1
 Project to deploy software spanning across multiple domains.
 The framework was meant to cover old and new company standard naming schemes and environment configurations from 2000s - 2020s, i.e. line 261 - 273.
 The redundant if statement checks of abbreviated naming schemes for environment referencing was implemented, from management's preference, as a form of a safety check to prevent unintentional installations of unintended environments to occur, avoiding service disruptions